Nebo15/qbill.docs/source/index.md

 We support hustle-free integration with oAuth providers.
 See more at [Authentication](#authentication) section.

 Also we support custom webhook integrations in a SOA-style.
+This will help you to add any puzzle-pieces that you may need: users storage, antifraud systems, data storages, scoring systems, etc.

 # Interacting with API